Skip to main content

 The Renin-Angiotensin-Aldosterone System and Pathological Remodeling

-The RAAS is a hormonal cascade that is essential for regulating and fluid balance.
+The RAAS is a hormonal cascade that is essential for regulating blood pressure and fluid balance.
 However, its chronic over-activation is a primary driver of adverse cardiac remodeling, a process where the heart changes its size, shape, and composition, leading to dysfunction.
 This system becomes particularly relevant in conditions like hypertension and heart failure.

 1. Activation ∞ When the kidneys sense low blood pressure, they release renin.